Arcticascetic/pompompom/readme.md

     - **Settings**: Adjust work/break durations and save/load settings
     - **Quit**: Exit the application

 3. Manage your tasks in the spreadsheet window.
 Save or load your task list using CSV files.
+If a file named "tasks.csv" is located in the same folder, that file is loaded at start.

 4. Adjust timer durations in the settings window.
 Save or load your configuration using JSON files.
+If a file name "config.json" is located in the same folder, that file is used to overwrite the default configuration.

 ## File Structure